 We have to obtain evidence of how management and those charged with governance are discharging their responsibilities, if we are to properly discharge our responsibilities under ISA 250.
-We are therefore making requests from both management and the Audit Committee:
+We are therefore making requests from both management those charged with governance.

-Question Response How have you gained assurance that all relevant laws and regulations have been complied with?
-Code of Practice on Local Authority Accounting 2014/15, LAAP Bulletins reviewed, CIPFA/IPF training Courses.
-WAO findings 2) Are there any potential litigations or claims that would affect the financial statements?
+Enquiries of management Question Response How have you gained assurance that all relevant laws and regulations have been complied with?
+Local Government Pension Scheme training courses and conferences run by the Local Government Chronicle and National Association of Pension Funds.
+Regulatory documents from the Department for Communities and Local Government.WAO findings Are there any potential litigations or claims that would affect the financial statements?
 No - covered in the letter of representation.
 Enquiries are made of the Assistant Chief Executive (HR) and the monitoring officer at year end, and again pre-publication of the statement to identify any potential post balance sheet date events.
 All known actual or possible litigation and claims whose effects should be considered when preparing the financial statements have been disclosed to the auditor and accounted for and disclosed in accordance with the applicable financial reporting framework.

-1) Have those charged with governance, exercise oversight of management's processes to ensure that all relevant laws and regulations have been complied with?
-Reliance on Internal Audit, Monitoring Officer, Section 151 Officer, Letter of representation and WAO feedback 2) Are those charged with governance aware of any non-compliance with relevant laws and regulations?
-No 3) If there have been instances of non- compliance what are they, and what oversight have those charged with governance had to ensure that action taken by management to address and gaps in control?
-No.
+Those charged with governance response How do those charged with governance, exercise oversight of management's processes to ensure that a relevant laws and regulations have been complied with 2) Are those charged with governance aware of any non- compliance with relevant laws and regulations?
+No No 3) If there have been instances of non-compliance what are they, and what oversight have those charged with governance had to ensure that action taken by management to address and gaps in control?
+No